Lithiun/dbot/commands.md

     Because everyone likes hugs

 !week
-    Sudý/Lichý
+    Returns sudý/lichý

 !time
     Shows the current datetime

-!rozvrh [weekday]
+!rozvrh <weekday>
-    Shows the timetable for the current day
+    Shows the timetable for a specific day (current if not specified)

 !godhelp
     Why?```